BosonSampling.jl: A Julia package for quantum multi-photon interferometry: Contents and architecture

 The package is evolutive, and welcomes outside contributions from the community.
 It is intended to be a toolkit for both experimentalists and theoreticians, allowing to easily bridge between new theoretical models and their realistic implementation.

 We provide state-of-the-art tools addressing relevant boson sampling problems.
 Let us now give an overview of these tools made available.

 \begin{enumerate} \item \listTitle{Boson-samplers}, which allow to get samples as if performing an experiment.
 These samplers are based on the best known algorithms from the literature.
-Those samplers, unlike that found in other packages, include experimental noise such as photons' partial distinguishability and loss.
+Those samplers, include experimental noise such as photons' partial distinguishability and loss.
 This noise is critical as it will affect the classical hardness of simulating a given experiment.

 \item \listTitle{Event probability} computation routines, allow to observe specific input/output patterns.
 Special interest is given to noise, and in particular to a fast implementation in the case of partial distinguishability.